-Saturdays are great for doing many things, be they fixing the various broken/malfunctioning things that a busy workweek not allow time for or just sitting on a park bench watching your child(ren) play in the playground.
-They’re also great days for going to places that thirty minute lunches otherwise prohibit, such as a casual sit-down restaurant that just opened up downtown and the restroom contained within said restaurant.
+Saturdays are great for doing many things, be they fixing the various broken/malfunctioning things that a busy workweek not allow time for or just sitting on a park bench watching your children play at the local park.
+They’re also great days for going to places that thirty minute work lunches otherwise prohibit, such as a casual sit-down restaurant that just opened up downtown.

 Promising simple, well-made food from quality ingredients is nothing new, as the less-is-more trend is nothing new in the culinary world.
 However, for the area, a new face promising such things is always a welcome break from the well-tread landscape saturated by fast food chain restaurants.

 The Good: Replacing the well-loved Mac’s on Main, there are many great things to look forward to at The Table.
 Immediately after entering through the familiar heavy wooden doors, one is greeted by a well-thought out, striking blue-grey with white trim aesthetic, tasteful lighting using the currently trendy retro light bulbs with the long elements and the bold, golden glow to cast a welcoming warmth and adding to the overall casual atmosphere.
 Above the bar, a mounted bicycle accompanies the confident message that The Table is the best place place for breakfast, lunch and dinner.
 A bold claim indeed.